 The Journal of European Landscapes (JEL) fills this gap by stimulating and promoting both empirical research and reflexive thinking on the history and heritage of the landscapes of Europe.
 In our opinion, the proposed journal should focus on the history and heritage of landscape.
 For the historical dimension, the tradition of ‘landscape history and archaeology’, a successful research tradition on the British isles, could be seen as a good basis.
 This tradition is also of growing importance in continental Europe.
 Heritage, defined as the present use of the past, is a good addition to this as it connects historical research with modern planning and management.

+Find the editorial underneath.
 For more information, see the AUP website.